 Our Location

 • Surgical removal or radioactive destruction of the thyroid gland

-Testing TSH (thyroid stimulating hormone) is inadequate because it only reflects the signal to the thyroid to make thyroid hormone it does not reflect how much thyroid hormone is actually being made.
+Diagnosing hypothyroidism involves more than just measuring thyroid-stimulating hormone (TSH) levels because TSH tests only reflect the signal to the thyroid to make thyroid hormone.
+It does not reflect how much thyroid hormone is actually being made.

+Our Location